 Sean Hayes of Hausera adds, “It can be easy to want to build custom reports for every little thing, but the focus should be more on creating meaningful reports that reflect the most important metrics.
 List out all KPI’s you feel are relevant, prioritize those, and depending on how many you come up with, focus on 5-10 of them.
 If you still feel the less important KPIs are worth reporting on, then certainly do it, so long as it doesn’t interfere with the reporting process on the most important KPIs.”

-Hardik Gohil of Simform recommends, “Only spending time creating custom dashboards which focus exclusively on the KPIs that are most relevant to your business goals.”
+Hardik Gohil of Simform recommends, “Only spending time creating custom web analytics dashboards which focus exclusively on the KPIs that are most relevant to your business goals.”